Imperforate Anus in Children

 - Most children with this condition need surgery to fix it.

 - In most cases, children who have surgery learn how to control their bowel movements at the same age as other children.
-Some children may still have issues after surgery.
+Some children may still have issues despite surgery.

 - If your child has trouble controlling bowel movements, talk with their healthcare providers.
 Bowel management programs can help.

 Tips to help you get the most from a visit to your child’s healthcare provider:

 - Know the reason for the visit and what you want to happen.